DenisKnauf/ldifs/README.md

 Add your basedn to basedn (eg: `echo o=denkn,c=at > basedn`).

-For initialization, first shutdown slapd and delete `/var/lib/ldap/` (you will loose all of your data!), then use:
+For initialization, first shutdown slapd and delete the content of `/var/lib/ldap/` (you will loose all of your data!), then use:

 	./00.root.ldif.sh | slapadd -b `cat basedn` -v